jackwang0108/MyReadPaper/README_en.md

 #### Notes

 In consideration of copyright, all the paper are mainly chosen from Arxiv, ICCV/ECCV/NIPS open proceedings, and author released version.
-If you think this repository offend your copyright, please contact me (2232123545@qq.com/jack3shihong@gmail.com), and I will delete the paper immediately.
+If you think this repository offends your copyright, please contact me (2232123545@qq.com/jack3shihong@gmail.com), and I will delete the paper immediately.